 - CLTWater Donated Projects General Notes, CDOT note (if applicable) and towns, CLTWater legend

-- Design company, survey company, developer information including contact person and email addresses, and block for Plan Reviewer name
+- The design company, the survey company, developer information including contact person and email addresses, and block for Plan Reviewer name

 - Vicinity map showing project location (can be a dot, arrow, hatch, etc) and closest major thoroughfare intersection with the major streets labeled and North arrow.
 Vicinity map does not have to be to scale.

 - Typical street cross sections can be shown on the cover sheet if space is available.
-If no room on cover sheet then put the cross section on the permit sheet.
-The street cross sections should include building setback lines, location of proposed water lines, water meters, dimensions of: sidewalks, planting strips, pavement, right-of-ways, parking lanes, and additional CLTWater easement (if applicable)
+If no room on the cover sheet then put the cross section on the permit sheet.
+The street cross sections should include building setback lines, the location of proposed water lines, water meters, dimensions of sidewalks, planting strips, pavement, right-of-ways, parking lanes, and additional CLTWater easement (if applicable)

 - Sheet index: Street names, trunk lines designated by manhole numbers and STA numbers on each sheet